alecxe/eslint-plugin-protractor/docs/rules/no-promise-in-if.md

 The code execution would never reach "do smth else" because `elm.isDisplayed()` would always be "truthy" no matter if the element is displayed or not.

-Instead, one has to explicitly resolve the promise to have a boolean value:
+:thumbsup: Instead, one has to explicitly resolve the promise to have a boolean value:

 ```js
 var elm = $("#myid");